simphotonics/benchmark_runner/README.md

 ## Introduction

 Benchmarking is used to estimate and compare the execution speed of numerical algorithms and programs.
 Benchmark runner is a lightweight package based on [`benchmark_harness`][benchmark_harness].

-The runner allows executing several benchmark files and reports if uncaught exceptions/errors were encountered.
-The package includes helper functions for creating *inline* benchmarks with the option of reporting the score statistics: mean, standard deviation, median, inter quartile range, and a block histogram.
+The package includes helper
+functions for writing *inline* micro-benchmarks with the option of reporting the score statistics: mean, standard deviation, median, inter quartile range, and a block histogram.

+The benchmark runner allows executing several benchmark files and reports if uncaught exceptions/errors were encountered.

 ## Usage